Kubernetes Local Scanner

 For information on using the InsightCloudSec API refer to the Getting Started.

-1. Login to the InsightCloudSec (DivvyCloud) API using your username and password in the request body in a POST to v2/public/user/login.
+1. Login to the InsightCloudSec API using your username and password in the request body in a POST to v2/public/user/login.

 2. Use the session_id from the response in the X-Auth-Token header.
 Use the following request body in a POST to v2/public/resource/query: